FrancoSpeziali/express-middleware-logging/README.md

 - Use this middleware to "protect" the endpoint you wrote in **Task 2**

-## Task 5 - Add some dummy endpoints
+## Task 5 - Add some data to your log

 - Make a number of requests to your endpoint to generate some data for your log